amawai/amawai/README.md

 I'm currently a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).
 I also apparently enjoy writing lists prefixed with a variety of emojis.

-👩‍💻 Into web development but interested in learning in all aspects of the software world
+👩‍💻&nbsp; Into web development but interested in learning in all aspects of the software world

-🍜 I enjoy noodling around in Javascript (React, Typescript), Python, Java
+🍜&nbsp; I enjoy noodling around in Javascript (React, Typescript), Python, Java

-🤿 I'm currently diving into Ruby and Ruby on Rails
+🤿&nbsp; I'm currently diving into Ruby and Ruby on Rails

-✨ Readable, clean code is my jam
+✨&nbsp; Readable, clean code is my jam

 ---

 On a more personal note, here are some other facts about me

-🐵 Super curious about other people's life experiences, traveling, science
+🐵&nbsp; Super curious about other people's life experiences, traveling, science

-🥘 Culinary adventures are the best adventures
+🥘&nbsp; Culinary adventures are the best adventures

-🌳 Big believer in sustainability practices
+🌳&nbsp; Big believer in sustainability practices

-🕹️ I love pokemon!
+🕹️&nbsp; I love pokemon!

 <!--
 **amawai/amawai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.